urql-graphql/urql/.changeset/tall-buttons-fetch.md

 '@urql/exchange-graphcache': minor
 ---

-Support tracking a mapping of `typename` to a list of `entityKey` for that typename, this enables invalidating a whole type within the normalized cache.
+Track list of entity keys for a given type name.
+This enables enumerating and invalidating all entities of a given type within the normalized cache.